strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 #### Programmatic usage

-You can also register a subscriber and listen to the event by tapping into the database layer API:
+Using the database layer API, it's possible to register a subscriber and listen to events programmatically:

 ```js
 // registering a subscriber